-Just like a real Pepsi soft drink, the 116719BLRO is super sweet and it's not your run-of-the-mill Rolex.
+Just like a real Pepsi soft drink, the ref 116719BLRO is super sweet and it's not your run-of-the-mill Rolex.
 It looks great on the wrist and has a unique look that will grab the attention of many.
-It's solidly built and has practical features which include the date window with cyclops magnifier lens over the date and also has a GMT function.
+It's solidly built and has practical features which include the date window with cyclops magnifier lens over the date and also have a GMT function.

 In the meantime, have a look at the full specs of the Rolex 116719 BLRO which before it was discontinued from production.
 How much is a Pepsi Rolex?
 It had a retail list price of $38,250, and just for the sake of making a comparison, we'll place it next to the NEW model which is the ref 126710 BLRO Rolex "Pepsi Dial" with the red and blue bezel and Jubilee Bracelet which actually comes at a more affordable price.